NTUMitoLab/ecme-model-descriptor/docs/Documentation_Luczak.md

 ### Model validation

-The model is constructed by integrating two computational models: van Beek 2007 creatine kinase model[^van Beek 2007] and Gauthier 2013 cardiac bioenergetic model[^Gauthier2013A].
+The model is constructed by integrating two computational models: van Beek 2007 creatine kinase model[^vanBeek2007] and Gauthier 2013 cardiac bioenergetic model[^Gauthier2013A].
 The model parameters were directly taken from these two model unless stated otherwise.
 The metabolite steady state levels in the control group were matched to the original model as a model validation.

 ## Ordinary Differential Equations[^vanBeek2007]